pirocorp/Reconnaissance-Fundamentals/00. Introduction and Preparation/Linux Fundamentals/Curl.md

 ## HyperText Transfer Protocol (HTTP)

 Today, the majority of our applications, both web and mobile, constantly interact with the Internet.
 Most Internet communications are made with web requests through the HTTP protocol.
 HTTP is an application-level protocol used to access World Wide Web resources.
-The term hypertext stands for text containing links to other resources and text that readers can easily interpret.
+Hypertext means text containing links to other resources and text that readers can easily interpret.

 HTTP communication consists of a client and a server, where the client requests the server for a resource.
 The server processes the requests and returns the requested resource.
 The default port for HTTP communication is port 80, which can be changed to any other port, depending on the web server configuration.
 The exact requests are utilized when visiting different websites on the internet.
-To reach the desired website, we enter a Fully Qualified Domain Name (FQDN) as a Uniform Resource Locator (URL).
+We enter a Fully Qualified Domain Name (FQDN) as a Uniform Resource Locator (URL) to reach the desired website.

 ## URL